awwad/uptane/README.md

 >>> ds.update_cycle()
 ```

-The secondary should detect that a malicious file was installed.
-Since
+Note, both the image and director repositories have been compromised.
+The primary installs the
+*new_firmware.img*, however, the secondary does not.
+Unfortunately, an attack of this kind,
+where all available repositories are compromised, would not be blocked in practice because both
-both director and image repositories were compromised, the client would normally
+director and image repositories are compromised.

-be unable to detect this attack.
-For demonstration purposes, the secondary ECU
+For demonstration purposes, the secondary detects that a malicious file is installed.
+The secondary
-in the demo code prints a banner indicating that the "evil" file was malicously
+client in the demo code prints a banner indicating that the *new_firmware.img* image was malicously
 installed: A malicious update has been installed!
 Arbitrary package attack successful:
 this Secondary has been compromised!
-Image: 'new_firmware'
+Image: 'new_firmware.img'

+To improve resilience against repository compromises, multiple keys should be used to sign for
+images.
+If a repository needs to be recovered after a compromise, maintainers would have
+to restore the repositories to the last known good state, and revoke the keys that have been
+compromised.